input-output-hk/mantis/ets/README.md

 You should run Mantis outside Nix as that is probably more convenient for your tooling (eg. attaching a debugger.)

-    sbt -Dconfig.file=./src/main/resources/conf/testmode.conf -Dlogging.logs-level=WARN run
+    rm -rf ~/.mantis/test # delete the storage to be sure no previous run is affecting the tests sbt -Dconfig.file=./src/main/resources/conf/testmode.conf -Dlogging.logs-level=WARN run

 Retesteth will need to be able to connect to Mantis, running on the host